gitbucket/gitbucket/README.md

 - Wiki
 - Issues
 - Fork / Pull request
-- Mail notification
+- Email notification
 - Activity timeline
 - User management (for Administrators)
-- Group (like Organization in Github)
+- Group (like Organization in GitHub)
 - LDAP integration
 - Gravatar support
+- Plug-in system

 Following features are not implemented, but we will make them in the future release!